-A Please note to restart the CHARON host to enable this settings.
+Please note to restart the CHARON host to enable this settings.

-More information on details of disabling TCP chimney offload is available
+▼ More information on details of disabling TCP chimney offload is available.

-Operating system Notes Charon version Configuration steps Windows 2008 R2 Windows 2012 R2 Windows 2016 TCP Chimney offload must be disabled.
-Note: TCP Chimney Offload is a networking technology that helps tra workload from the CPU to a network adapter during network data tran Warning The commands to enable and disable TCP Chimney Offload (patched) • Charon-AXP/PDP/V/ V4.8 Build 183-02 ar above (patched) Build type 1 Windows 7 Windows 8 & 8.1 specific applications and ports require that the Windows Firev service and Base Filtering Engine (BFE) services are running using these commands or the Network Control Center Utility, that the Windows Firewall service and BFE service are running Running guests will have to be powered off/on for the new setting Vall Older versions of Before Charon-AXP/PDP/VAX ensure Older versions of g.
-Do not use the network Windows 10 To check TCP Chimney offload is disabled, use the following con C:\Windows\system32>netsh int tcp show global TCP chimney offload.
-Plea only the manual settings described in this chanter Querying active state TCP Global Parameters Receive-Side Scaling State: enabledChimney Offload State: disabledNetDMA State: disabledDirect Cache Access (DCA): disabled To revert back to the original settings manually, use the following C:\Windows\system32>netsh int tcp set global chimney=automatic command: Older versions of Windows Aunning guests will have to be powered off/on for the new setting taken into account s to be Charon-AXP/PDP/VAX v supported on these old versions of Windows ersions Configuration type 3
+Operating system Notes Charon version Configuration steps Windows 2008 R2 Windows 2012 R2 TCP Chimney offload must be disabled.
+Note: TCP Chimney Offload is a networking technology that helps transfer the workload from the CPU to a network adapter during network data transfer.
+CHARON-VAX V4.7 and CHARON-AXP V4.7 Build 171-10 and above (patched) Charon-AXP/PDP/VAX V4.8 Build 183, 02 and Configuration type 1 Windows 2016 Windows 7 Windows 8 & 8.1 Windows 10 Warning The commands to enable and disable TCP Chimney Offload specific applications and ports require that the Windows Firew service and Base Filtering Engine (BFE) services are running using these commands or the Network Control Center Utility, that the Windows Firewall service and BFE service are running Running guests will have to be powered off/on for the new setting taken into account.
+To check TCP Chimney offload is disabled, use the following common c vall .
+Before ensure eng. gs to be V4.8 Build 183-02 and above (patched) Older versions of Charon-AXP/PDP/VAX Do not use the network control center utility to disable TCP chimney offload.
+Please use only the manual settings described in this chapter Configuration type 2 C:\Windows\system32>netsh int tcp set global chimney=automatic Older versions of Windows Running guests will have to be powered off/on for the new setting taken into account s to be Charon-AXP/PDP/VAX versions supported on these old versions of Windows Configuration type 3